catzy007/catzy007.github.io/posts/2022-08-16-mechanics-behind-virtual-youtuber/content.md

 has existed since late 1800s or even beyond.
-Back then a frame is hand traced from a projected film roll one by one, Then advancement in [computer graphics](https://en.wikipedia.org/wiki/Computer_graphics) mean that combining animation, computer graphics and MoCap is possible.
+Back then a frame is hand traced from a projected film roll one by one, Then advancement in [computer graphics](https://en.wikipedia.org/wiki/Computer_graphics) meant that combining animation, computer graphics and MoCap is possible.

 <div class="row">
 	<div class="col-sm-2"></div>